 I chose to install each new capacitor immediately after removing the old one so that I could test it right away, but an alternative is to first remove all the old ones and then install the new ones.

 Both the 0.1µF and the 0.27µF replacement capacitors were installed right on the filter transformers, since they were physically small enough to fit.
 I first bent the leads of each capacitor 90° outward, approximately in-line with the capacitor’s bottom edge.
 I then bent one lead about 120° half way along its length and cut it about 1/4″ past the bend, forming a small hook.

 To install the new capacitor, I inserted the straight lead through the transformer terminal to which the tonewheel pickup coil is attached (the one with a coloured wire connected to it).
 Then I passed the hooked lead through the other terminal (the one with a single fine transformer wire connected to it).
 Using needle nosed pliers, I squeezed the hook shut, forming a firm mechanical connection.
-The straight lead at the other end was then bent upward and over the terminal and the excess cut off, and then both ends were soldered.
+The straight lead at the other end was bent upward and over the terminal and the excess cut off, and then both ends were soldered.

 These steps were repeated for each of the 43 capacitors in the tonewheel generator.
 After each capacitor was replaced, I consulted the manual wiring chart from the service manual to find a drawbar and key combination that would play the tone from that generator, and played it to make sure that it did.

 I mentioned eaerlier that the wax paper capacitors in my M-111’s vibrato line box were an average of 69% higher than their indicated values.
 The tone generator filter capacitors were significantly worse.
 Of all the 0.105µF capacitors, the best one measured 0.22µF, or just over twice its original value.
 The worst one was at 0.40µF, or almost four times its original value, resulting in a filter that was out of tune by nearly an octave!